Are you part of the Sixties Scoop class litigation?

 Learn about the Sixties Scoop Settlement.

-The deadline to apply for compensation under the Sixties Scoop settlement agreement was September 3, 2019.
+Interim payments are now being issued to eligible class members.
 For more information, please consult the Sixties Scoop settlement website or call 1-844-287-4270.

 If you are experiencing emotional distress and want to talk, free counselling and crisis intervention services are available from the Hope for Wellness Help Line at 1-855-242-3310, or online at www.hopeforwellness.ca.

 On December 1, 2018, Canada provided a $50 million investment for the establishment of an independent, charitable foundation open to all Indigenous peoples to support healing, wellness, education, language, culture and commemoration.

 The settlement provides $500 to $750 million in compensation to Status Indian and Inuit peoples who were adopted by non-Indigenous families, became Crown wards or who were placed in permanent care settings during the Sixties Scoop.

 Eligible class members will receive an estimated $25,000 in compensation for harm suffered as a result of their experiences in the Sixties Scoop.
 Individual payments will not exceed $50,000 per person.